 1 Try a reset fast

 Fasting can be a great way to help your dog recover from illness.
 Still, a dog mustn’t go longer than 12 hours without food, especially for a puppy.
 When your dog goes without regular dog food for a few hours, her stomach has time to settle down and let those indigestion symptoms pass.

 2 Use some pumpkin

 There are many health benefits of canned pumpkin, including relieving indigestion.
 Pumpkin has a low glycemic index, which means it’s absorbed slowly and soothing for an irritated gastrointestinal tract.
 Use 100% pure pumpkin only, not pumpkin pie or spiced pumpkin filling containing sugar or potentially lethal artificial sweetener.
 Speak with your veterinarian about how much pure pumpkin is suitable for your dog, as amounts are based on the dog’s weight.

 3 Offer some bone broth

 If you’re looking for a way to keep your dog hydrated, plain chicken bone broth is an excellent choice.
-It may take some time and effort to prepare, but it’s worth doing since they love the taste, and it prevents the dehydration associated with vomiting and diarrhea.
+It may take some time and effort to prepare, but worth doing since they love the taste, and it prevents the dehydration associated with vomiting and diarrhea.

 4 Feed a bland diet